Fuechschen/dubbot/README.md

 ### Functionality

-Since this is currently only a prototype, there aren't much features now, but they will be added soon when a full documented api dubtrack is out.
-Currently, the bot is capable of blacklisting and skipping songs.
+Since dubbot is still under development, there will be features added in future.
+The current funktion are:

+* Skipping
+* Blacklisting
+* Logging chat
+* Custom Text Chat Triggers
+* Afk-Removal

-A full list of commands can be found here: https://dubbot.net/commands/
+A full list of commands can be found here: https://dubbot.net/commands

 ### Requirements